Gradient

 Heads up!
 You've already completed this tutorial.

-This custom PyQt5/PySide2-compatible widget provides a gradient designer providing a handy interface to design linear gradients in your applications.
-A new gradient can be created simply by creating an instance of the object.
+This custom PyQt5/PySide2-compatible widget provides a gradient designer with a handy interface to design linear gradients in your Python GUI applications.
+You can create a new gradient widget simply by creating an instance of the object.

 python